Xmas 93: Critical reception

 Tim Sendra from AllMusic described "I Was Born on Christmas Day" as a duet between Sarah Cracknell and Tim Burgess "set to a house beat."
 He added, "The melody is very sweet and the vocals blend together nicely, Burgess displaying a healthy (and unusual) dose of restraint."
 In his weekly UK chart commentary, James Masterton stated, "It wouldn't be Christmas without at least one seasonal record in the charts.
 Saint Etienne have spent the entire year missing out on the success they so richly deserve."
+Everett True from Melody Maker named it Single of the Week.

 Martin Aston from Music Week gave it four out of five and named it Pick of the Week in the category of Alternative, calling it a "seasonally-challenged" duet and "a catchy, if lightweight, slice of pop, with daytime radio appeal and press potential galore."
-Jim Wirth from NME noted the "join-the-dots ABBA-isms" of the song.
+Danny Frost from NME said "this is a bit of a swizz", noting "a breathier than ever" Burgess.
+Another NME editor, Jim Wirth, noted the "join-the-dots ABBA-isms" of the song.
 Leesa Daniels from Smash Hits wrote, "This starts off like a disco classic in the making.
-But then the weedy girl vocals of Sarah Cracknell come in followed by the weedy boy vocals of Tim Burgess from The Charlatans.
+But then the weedy girl vocals of Sarah Cracknell come in followed by the weedy boy vocals of Tim Burgess from the Charlatans.
 And the whole disco classic is out the window."
-She added that "it's dead catchy and instantly singable".
+She concluded, "It's dead catchy and instantly singable".

 Music video

 A music video was produced to promote the song.
-It was later published on YouTube in May 2012.
+It was later made available on YouTube in May 2012.
 In 2020, Sarah Cracknell talked about making the video, saying "We had such a laugh making the video for ‘I Was Born On Christmas Day’ and Tim was a real star.
 We shot the whole thing in sequence on a Sunday which ended up in a massive party.
-I’m sure I accidentally broke the hearts of many Charlatans fans who thought the wedding was real."
+I'm sure I accidentally broke the hearts of many Charlatans fans who thought the wedding was real."
+The video featured actor Richard O'Sullivan, of Man About The House fame, playing the father of the bride.